Skip to Content

 If you applied for Impaired Performance your course coordinator will use evidence from your assessments, and the overall class performance for the assessment in question, to assign a mark for the assessment item and an overall letter grade (or AG grade if the impairment was severe) for the course.
 This process involves an assessment of your typical performance during the course, and whether your performance for the assessment item covered by the application was atypically poorer than that achieved in other assessment tasks and in relation to the overall class performance for the assessment in question.

-Your application is received at Student Administration where it is processed and forwarded to your course coordinator for consideration.
+If you upload your application via the Student Homepage your application will go directly to a College Administrator where it is processed and forwarded to your course coordinator for consideration.
 Your course coordinator will consider the evidence provided on the application form when recommending for College approval your final grade for the course.
 Please be assured that all those involved with considering your application will treat the information provided as confidential.

 If you believe that you have sustained academic disadvantage as a result of Aegrotat or Impaired Performance consideration, you may appeal once in writing to the Academic Board or its delegate (normally the Chief Examiner of the relevant College) within 4 weeks of the release of the final grade for the course.